 Nematode parasites have sizeable genomes, at 1-3 x 109 bp which is up to 10% of the size of their mammalian hosts.
-Several of the major organisms are now the subject of full genome sequencing, by the Wellcome Trust Sanger Institute and Washington University at St Louis.
-We are collaborating with the Wellcome Trust Sanger Institute in their genome projects on Nippostrongylus brasiliensis and Echinococcus granulosus, and conducting in-house transcriptomic studies of Heligmosomoides polygyrus.
-These genomic and transcriptomic databases allow us to match data from proteomic analyses, in which we focus on parasite secreted ("ES" : excreted/secreted) antigens such as those we described in Hewitson et al (2008 Mol Biochem Parasitol 160:8-21).
+Helminth genome sequencing by the Wellcome Trust Sanger Institute and others, together with targeted transcriptome databases allow us to match data from proteomic analyses, in which we focus on parasite secreted ("ES" : excreted/secreted) antigens such as those we described in Hewitson et al (2008 Mol Biochem Parasitol 160:8-21).

 Further details on molecules which we are studying as candidate "immune evasion" mediators by viewing "Immune Evasion Genes from Parasitic Nematodes".